jamie2210/CI_MS3_RR/README.md

 * For the send-email functionality I used some code from the code institute module from the

-* I used this stack overflow page to better undertsand exception handling;
+* I used this stack overflow page to better understand exception handling;

   https://stackoverflow.com/questions/33239308/how-to-get-exception-message-in-python-properly